orchardtree/intro-the-shell-ide/README.md

 ## Learning Objectives

-3. Recognize operating systems providing a shell
 1. Define what a terminal program is
 2. Recognize a terminal interface
+3. Recognize operating systems providing a terminal

 ## Define What a Shell Program Is